6s096-iap24/6s096-iap24.github.io/_pages/syllabus.md

 - **Proof Writing**: Strong grasp of Proofs by induction, contradiction, etc...
 Similar to <font color="#31493C"><b>18.062/6.1200 (6.042)6</b></font> and <font color="#31493C"><b>18.090</b></font>.
 - **Programming**: knowledge of a programming language (esp.
 Python) recommended but not required.
 ## SOFTWARE
 You will program using (a) **Python** and/or (b) **Sage**, extensively.
 We do not expect you to know Sage, but we do expect some familiarity with Python.
-If you are not already familiar with Python, you will be expected to learn a bit it on your own.
+If you are not already familiar with Python, you will be expected to learn a bit on your own.

 ## COURSE STRUCTURE
 The main delivery of information will be via **Lectures** and **Problem Sets**.
 In lecture, we will cover important foundations and some results, which will be cemented and complemented through **Problem Sets**.
 There will be additional readings and/or pre-recorded lectures before the course begins so everyone is up to date on the same content.